 The Township follows the criteria promulgated by GASB for purposes of determining the scope of its reporting entity.
 As required by the Accounting Standards Board, the basic financial statements of the reporting entity include those of the Township of Franconia (the "Primary Government") and its component unit, the Franconia Sewer Authority (the "Authority").
 The Authority is considered a component unit of the Township as its governing board is appointed by the Township, the Township guarantees much of its debt and its activities are considered significant in determining the reporting entity.
-The financial statements of the component unit have been included in the financial reporting entity as a discretely presented component unit.
+The financial statements of the component unit.
 Accordingly, the component unit columns in the basic financial statements include the financial data of the Authority in a separate column to emphasize that it is legally separate from the Township.
 Complete financial statements for the individual component unit may be obtained at the Township's administrative offices.